varigence/docs/bimlflex/reference-documentation/settings/AzureErrorContainer.md

 The Container Name to use for the error process.

-This should be indicative of the purpose of the contents, such as "error".
+This should be indicative of the purpose of the contents, such as `error`.

 Notes: